-In Buffalo Prairie Center for Rehab and Healthcare, 14.76% Percentage of Patients
+In Buffalo Prairie Center for Rehab and Healthcare, 20.37% of Patients

-This indicates the percent of residents that required more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's could be a sign of the erosion of a resident's health.
+This is the percent of residents who needed increased assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could indicate deterioration of a resident's well-being.

 Ability to Keep Residents Mobile

-In Buffalo Prairie Center for Rehab and Healthcare, 15.81% Percentage of Residents
+In Buffalo Prairie Center for Rehab and Healthcare, 17.82% of Residents

 Short-term Care: Rehospitalizations

-In Buffalo Prairie Center for Rehab and Healthcare, 15.81 Percentage of Residents Rehospitalized
+In Buffalo Prairie Center for Rehab and Healthcare, 17.82% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-In Buffalo Prairie Center for Rehab and Healthcare, 72.5% Percentage of Resident
+In Buffalo Prairie Center for Rehab and Healthcare, 55.45% of Resident

 - Fmc - Bolivar18.56 miles away2101 W Broadway Bolivar Missouri 65613Dialysis Stations: 12 (417) 326-3112